 Impaired movement is one of the most common side effects of cannabis.
-In this article, we will answer the question “can weed make you lose coordination?”, explore why cannabis affects movement, and discuss how to use the Jointly app to reduce your chance of experiencing impaired movement or coordination.
+In this article, we will answer the question “can weed make you lose coordination?”, explore why cannabis affects movement, and discuss how to use the Jointly app to reduce your chance of experiencing this side effect.

 Cannabis produces its effects through cannabinoids, which are compounds produced by the cannabis plant.
 Cannabinoids produced by weed can interact with endocannabinoid receptors in your brain and body.
 These receptors are distributed throughout areas of the brain that control time perception, sensory perception, movement, coordination, memory, thinking, and concentration.